-Phase Focus/Goal Analyze/Determine Instructional Context Establish the instructional context of the learning experience.
+Phase Focus/Goal References Analyze/Determine Instructional Context Establish the instructional context of the learning experience.
 Identify the learning objectives that can be enacted and embodied.
-[24-26, 35] Analyze/Identify Instructional Resources Determine the tools, technologies, and settings used to create the learning experience.
+[24-26, 35] Analyze/identify instructional Resources Determine the tools, technologies, and settings used to create the learning experience.
 Identify instructional artifacts that ground target concepts in embodied action.
 Establish/Revise the Learning Environment Design the learning experience through the integration of the environment, context, and instructional artifacts.
-Establish and instantiate how the learner's interaction with artifacts and the environment can make the learning content more apparent.
-Implement/Guide Learning ent/Guide Learning - Facilitate ongoing exploration of enactive experiences Promote sense-making through the use and expansion of action possibilities within the learning space.
-Analyze/Assess/Revise Learning Outcomes - Establish qualitatively or quantitatively derived evaluations to assess the instructional efficacy of implemented approaches. - Modify the instructional approach as required to address learning issues or meet changing needs.
+Establish and Instruction that the learning content more apparent.
+[34, 39, 40] Implement/Guide Learning Analyze/Assess/Revise Learning - Establish qualitatively or quantitatively derived evaluations to assess the instructional efficacy of implemen approaches Modify the instructional approach as required to address learning issues or meet changing needs.
+[34, 35]